-Longevity discounts will also typically be lost, along with multi-policy deals.
+Lastly, longevity discounts (how long you were with your current provider) will also typically be lost, along with multi-policy deals.
 Consider the impact this may have on your other insurance policy rates.
 Will your home insurance policy go up?
 Does the new insurance provider offer similar discounts?
 You may even consider moving all your existing policies to the new company.
-Depending on how good the provider really is, you may end up saving even more.
+Depending on how good the provider is, you may end up saving even more.

-Remember that it is your right to change car insurance companies whenever you like but keep in mind that you did sign a contract.
+Remember that it is your right to change car insurance or home insurance companies whenever you like, but keep in mind that you did sign a contract.
 It is also the right of the insurance company to charge cancellation penalties depending on the circumstances.
-Make sure the switch is really saving you money and providing you with the ideal coverage you’re looking for.
+Make sure the switch is saving you money and providing you with the coverage you need.
 Avoid any surprises by being prepared.
 Familiarize yourself with what’s included in your current coverage, and what discounts you may not be able to transfer.
-If you are ready, compare rates and start saving with InsuranceHotline.com.